Glacier Bay National Park and Preserve

 - Non-emergencies: (907)-697-2230

 - All guides must be trained in Swiftwater Rescue or equivalent; Wilderness First Responder or equivalent.

 Specific Operating Standards and Requirements

-The Permittee must provide all services in a consistent, environmentally-sensitive and high quality manner and must operate in accordance with these stipulations.
-The applicable standards, Guided Water Float and Backcountry Food & Beverage, specify the minimum operating standards that the Permittee must meet in providing the services under the permit.
+- The Permittee must provide all services in a consistent, environmentally-sensitive and high quality manner and must operate in accordance with these stipulations.
+The applicable standards, Guided Paddle Craft Standards and Backcountry Food & Beverage Service Standards, specify the minimum operating standards that the Permittee must meet in providing the services under the permit.
 In addition to complying with the following standards and requirements, the Permittee shall comply with the standards and guidelines set out as attachments to these stipulations.
 When in conflict, standards and guidelines described in this Stipulation supersede those identified in the attachments.

 - Group size for commercial trips is limited to 15 people total, including clients, guides and trainees and non-paid personnel.